 Infinet Cloud CJRS Reporting supports claims that are either calculated as 80% by the Employer, or at topped up to 100% by the Employer (and the report will claim 80% of that figure).
 If you are topping up to some other variable you must create the Salary/Wages as 100% and adjust manually

 You will need to calculate the number of furlough hours per day - please review the government guidance on this here.

 Prior to setting up the pay component you need to ensure your employees are set up on their contractual Leave Request Working Week (e.g. 40 hours total, 5 days a week, 8 hours a day)

-On the employee's record edit the existing Furlough Pay Component as indicated below depending on whether they are Salary (Base Salary) or Wages (Normal Time):
+On the employee's record edit the existing Furlough Pay Component or create a new Pay Component as indicated below depending on whether they are Salary (Base Salary) or Wages (Normal Time):

 1. Pay Component Sub Type

 |6.
 Quantity||1||Number of hours per week/fortnight|